sunxsapk/everest/README.md

 - Build the project using `cmake --build build/`
 - Run editor using `./build/bin/everest-editor/everest-editor`

+__As of now, Game is unbuildable.
+Out-of-editor building of game will be made available soon.
+So, checkout editor only..__
 - For setting up Game as build target   : run `cmake -B build -DBuild=Dist -DTarget=Game`
 - Build the project using `cmake --build build/`
 - Run game using `./build/bin/tower-defense/tower-defense`